snimu/blog/contents/modded-nanogpt-multi-output/article.md

 The previous record's time is 1405.698 seconds, so this is a reduction of almost 27 seconds.

+## Lambdas

+We don't just perform a sum between the outputs of layers 11 and 15, but a weighted sum; and those scalar weights are learned.
+So what values do they take?

+TODO: add average over many runs; add plots of lambdas over the course of training

+Let's first look at a single run and its final lambdas.
+It ran for 5550 steps; the final loss is 2.919; and the total time 1384 seconds (23 minutes).
+Here are the lambdas:

+- Layer 15 (x-lambda): 0.828
+- Layer 11 (skip-lambda): -0.292

+This all but confirms a hypothesis by [Larry Dial](https://github.com/ClassicLarry) which he shared in a [comment](https://github.com/KellerJordan/modded-nanogpt/pull/138#issuecomment-3362739273) in the first PR I made about this record (which I closed to re-open a new one, because the first one was sloppy).
+His hypothesis is this (in my own words):

+Every layer that is not the output layer has the job of providing context to the next layer so that it can do its job better.
+But each layer output is also present in the final output latents, due to the residual stream.
+Thus, it directly impacts the final prediction, and the layers all perform the dual jobs of providing context and making a prediction, which might not always be the same.

+The final lambdas in these experiments are evidence for that hypothesis: the output of layer 11 is actively removed from the residual stream after layer 15, which should allow layer 11 to only focus on providing context to layer 12.

+## Adding more than one layer output

+TODO: everything!

+TODO: iff final two or three layer lambdas are positive and the rest are negative&mdash;a.k.a. the final few layers are actively doing prediction, while the previous ones only provide context&mdash;could we simply run them in parallel and then do a learned weighted sum over their outputs?

+TODO: Are the magnitudes of lambdas from early layers lower than those from late layers?
+Because their impact on the output is reduced, so less of the impact has to be removed.

+TODO: Should we have a weighted sum over the current activation and the activation at layer l-n, every m steps? l: layer-num, n: skip-distance, m: skip-cadence.
+Then the layers can really focus only on providing context for the next layer.
+We could even set n=m=1; then each layer's output will have the previous layer's output removed from it and can fully provide context to the next layer.

 ## The path to the record

 In the time I spent experimenting with the changes explained above and below, another record was achived in [PR#137](https://github.com/KellerJordan/modded-nanogpt/pull/137).
 For the final attempt that you saw above, I of course included these changes, but I had previously attempted the record without them.